 We invite applications for 2 main types of position: undergraduates looking to gain research experience, and applications for graduate study (the MA and PhD programs).
 On occasion, we also advertise for paid Research Assistantships through the UBC careers page, but this page is not relevant to those positions.

-We are mindful that undergraduate research opportunities and graduate admissions are both traditionally associated with various sources of privilege and inequalities that also affect academia more broadly.
+We are mindful that undergraduate research opportunities and graduate admissions are both traditionally associated with various sources of privilege and inequities that affect academia more broadly.
 The Centre for Gambling Research is committed to improving diversity and inclusion in research.
-We will strive to create a research environment that is inclusive to all trainees, regardless of family background, gender, race, sexual orientation, age, physical health or disability.
+We strive to create a research environment that is inclusive to all trainees, regardless of family background, gender, race, sexual orientation, age, physical health or disability.

 Undergraduate Research Opportunities: